jaredballou/insurgency-sourcemod/doc/include/FOOTER.md

 * [ ] Decouple flashbang visual impairment and audio impairment.
 The goal is to slightly increase flashed vision loss time, but greatly increase efefct and duration of audio impairment.
 * [ ] Add controls to disable bot shooting while sliding.
 * [ ] Add controls to disable firing for slight delay after jumping or falling.
+* [ ] Add slot for "ear protection", can be Peltors, plugs, or nothing.
+Costs points, affects shots/frags/flashes impact on hearing
+* [ ] Add slot for radio, allow Prox, Squad, or Team as options to select how widely they want to communicate. maybe some team-level abilities via radio?
+* [ ] Add tripwires, timers, and daisy chains to IEDs for Insurgents, give them multiple IEDs and have a defuse mission
+* [ ] Add fragmentation effect to grenades, slightly reduce damage blast radius but shoots 60+ fragments (bullets) out in a random pattern to really clear a room
+* [ ] Create config-driven rules-based tutorial mod to tell players about their chosen kits and loadout.
+Have events hooked to firing, killing, getting killed, etc. to use in tips.